 4. Teeth Whitening

 Nowadays, there are plenty of options for teeth whitening.
 You can purchase toothpaste and dental strips designed to brighten your teeth, or you can head to the dentist for a professional whitening session.
+If you are in need for a highly recommended dentist, you can check out this experienced dentist in Chattanooga.

 Be careful with DIY whitening solutions.
 Some may suggest using a combination of hydrogen peroxide and baking soda to brighten your chompers gradually.
 This recipe may very well work, but too much baking soda can damage the enamel of your teeth over time.
 No matter how much whiter your smile is, you won’t be happy to have painful, sensitive teeth afterward.